-45. Offshore insurance/takaful companies need to register if:

-- (a) they make supply of taxable insurance/takaful services to cover risks located in the Principal Customs Area (PCA) or outside of Malaysia; and - (b) their annual taxable turnover exceeds the prescribed threshold.

-46. An offshore insurer/takaful operator/takaful operator will be charged GST at a standard rate for taxable supplies he outsources to a supplier in the PCA.
-However if he outsources the taxable services to a supplier outside Malaysia, he will not be charged GST.

-47. Insurance/takaful services to cover a risk located outside Malaysia is not subject to GST but input tax credits are claimable for making such a supply.
+- 48. Offshore insurance/takaful companies need to register if: - (a) they make supply of taxable insurance/takaful services to cover risks located in the Principal Customs Area (PCA) or outside of Malaysia; and - (b) their annual taxable turnover exceeds the prescribed threshold. - 49.
+An offshore insurer or takaful operator will be charged GST at a standard rate for taxable supplies he outsources to a supplier in the PCA.
+However if he outsources the taxable services to a supplier outside Malaysia, he will not be charged GST. - 50.
+Insurance or takaful services to cover a risk located outside Malaysia is not subject to GST but input tax credits are claimable for making such a supply.